imagekit-developer/imagekit-uppy-plugin/README.md

         ]
     })
 ```
-# Batch Support
+# Enable batch upload

-You can use the `limit` parameter to enable batch requests during upload.
+You can use the `limit` parameter to enable batch processing during upload.
 By default, there is no limit, and all upload requests are sent simultaneously.

 ``` javascript
 import Uppy from '@uppy/core'